bbennett80/virology_blog/README.md

 This small script crawls the blog daily, and updates the contents to a .csv file with the Blog: date, title, and link. </br>

+The .csv file in the repository can be quickly [searched](https://github.com/bbennett80/virology_blog/blob/main/virology_blog.csv).

 Please follow all of Dr. Racaniello's podcast:

 [This Week in Virology](http://www.microbe.tv/twiv/) </br>